ipa320/ipa_coverage_planning/ipa_room_segmentation/readme.md

 1. Change the algorithm parameters in ros/launch/room_segmentation_action_server_params.yaml in ros/launch to the wanted algorithms and settings.
 	* The parameter room_segmentation_algorithm directly changes the used segmentation algorithm directly.
 	* The parameter display_segmented_map is used to specify if you want a window to pop up after the given map has been segmented, showing the results.
 To continue the program press any Button.
-	* Train_semantic and train_vrf are Booleans showing if the semantic or voronoi random field segmentation should be trained.
+	* The parameters train_semantic and train_vrf are Booleans showing if the semantic or voronoi random field segmentation should be trained.
 For details of this training method see the further document.
+	* Every algorithm has its own specific range of allowed room areas.
+Segments that are out of this range will not be drawn and are going to be filled by the surrounding valid rooms. **Remark:** The upper border in the semantic segmentation method has a different meaning.
+If found segments are too big they become seperated by randomly putting centers in the segment and splitting it by using a wavefront algorithm.
+Its better to turn this off by setting the allowed maximal area very high.
+	* Some algorithms have specific parameters that change some functionality of it, which is described in detail in the .yaml file.
 2. Start the action server using the file /ros/launch/room_segmentation_action_server.launch, which executes the /ros/src/room_segmentation_server.cpp file
 3. Start an action client, which sends a goal to the segmentation action server, corresponding to the MapSegmentation.action message, which lies in ipa_building_msgs/action.